anubhav04/json-dir-tree/README.md

 This module exposes functions with which you can:

-* Get a JSON structure of a folder (including subdirectories and files), note that you have specify the `filesystem` to use yourself
+* Get a JSON tree/structure of a folder (including subdirectories and files), note that you have specify the `filesystem` to use yourself.
+You can get JSON tree for a directory with `n` levels of children.
-* Traverse a structure, giving callbacks to execute when a file or folder is found
+* Traverse a structure, giving callbacks to execute when a file or folder is found.

+* It gives you all the details of the file and folder including date created, size in actual units, file extension and local path.

+* You can use to it get only size of file you are uploading: Size Units: ['bytes', 'KB', 'MB', 'GB', 'TB', 'PB', 'EB', 'ZB', 'YB']

 ## Installation
     npm install --save json-dir-tree